Causes & Effects of Built-Up Edge (BUE) in Turning Applications

 4 Simple Ways to Mitigate Built-Up Edge in Turning Applications

-- When selecting a tool, opt for free cutting, up sharp geometries with highly polished surfaces.
+When selecting a tool, opt for free cutting, up sharp geometries with highly polished surfaces.
 Selecting a tool with chipbreaker geometry will also help to divide chips, which will help to remove it from the part and the cutting surface.
+Boring bars with chipbreaker geometry allow for maximum control over the chips leading to freer cutting when turning.

-- Be confident in your application approach and your running parameters.
-It’s always important to double-check that your running parameters are appropriate for your turning application.
+Be confident in your application approach and your running parameters.
+It’s always important to double-check that your speeds and feeds are appropriate for your turning application.
+Ensure the condition of your machine is optimal as older machines used for abrasive materials may display backlash.
+Consult your tooling manufacturer for recommended speeds and feeds and to prevent from aggressively running your machine more than it can handle.

-- Opt for a coated Insert, as coatings are specifically engineered for a given set of part materials, and are designed to prevent common machining woes.
+Opt for a coated insert, as tool coatings are specifically engineered for a given set of part materials, and are designed to prevent common machining woes.
+Coatings are designed to minimize the impact of cutting forces and to keep tool failure at bay.
+Machinists must select the right material specific coating for their turning operations in order to promote the life of their tools.

 Commendable job!
 This pretty dense post answers most of my queries about the causes & effects of BUE in turning applications.
 Thanks for coming up with it!